GavinNL/PseudoNix/README.md

 ```

 The awaiters return an `AwaitResult` enum which tells you what you should do.
-If it returns `AwaitResult::NO_ERROR`, then the awaiter returned properly.
+If it returns `AwaitResult::SUCCESS`, then the awaiter returned properly.

-Other options are `AwaitResult::SIG_INT` and `AwaitResult::SIG_TERM`, which mean
+Other options are `AwaitResult::SIGNAL_INTERRUPT` and `AwaitResult::SIGNAL_TERMINATE`, which mean
 the process was asked to interrupt itself (Ctrl+C in bash), or terminate itself (kill PID).

 In most cases, you would want to exit your process, unless you have some custom behaviour.